 Additional benefits of using a migration agent include:

-- They can advise on your eligibility for particular visas and make sure your relevant documentation is correct.
+- Advising on your eligibility for particular visas and making sure your relevant documentation is correct.

-- They can monitor the progress of your application and liaise with the Government on your behalf where necessary.
+- Monitoring the progress of your application and liaising with the government on your behalf where necessary.

-Once you have decided to use a migration agent, the first thing to do is make sure you are using a qualified migration agent regardless of your circumstances.
+Once you have decided to use a migration agent or lawyer, the first step is to make sure you are using a qualified one.
 In order to be qualified to provide migration advice, a migration agent must hold a current legal practicing certificate issued by an Australian body that is authorised by law.
 They must also be registered with the Office of Migration Agents Registration Authority (MARA).
-If your migration agent or lawyer resides outside of Australia, they won’t be registered with the Australian Government so make sure they are accredited by a local authority (separate to the overseas agent ID number).
+If your migration agent or lawyer resides outside of Australia, they won’t be registered with the Australian Government, so make sure they are accredited by a local authority (separate to the overseas agent ID number).

-So, confirm your migration agent is qualified, then think about your personal circumstances – for example, do you need advice about visa options, or on a specific visa?
+Once you have confirmed that your migration agent is qualified, consider your personal circumstances.
+Do you need advice about visa options, or on a specific visa?
 Do you need assistance lodging your application, or is English your second language?
 These are just some of the things to consider, as well as your criminal history and residential status.
 If you need legal assistance, you may consider working with a registered migration lawyer who will be able to represent you in court where necessary.

-You’ve made sure your migration agent/lawyer is qualified and is going to be the best person to advise you based on your circumstances.
-The next step is to formally discuss the agreement you are entering into and get it all in writing.
+After you have found a qualified migration agent or lawyer, it is important to discuss the agreement you are entering into and get it all in writing.
 All registered migration agents and migration lawyers are bound by MARA’s Code of Conduct and must provide you with a Consumer Guide.

 - Advice on your options.